BHP Foundation

 Overview

 The BHP Foundation is a corporate foundation solely funded by BHP (the global resources company), established in 2013 as the successor to the UK Charitable Trust BHP Billiton Sustainable Communities.
 Since its formation, the Foundation has invested over US$433 million in grants, donations, and sponsorships.
-The Foundation's vision is "an equitable and sustainable future for people and planet," and it pursues this by blending "bold ambition, transformational partnerships and business acumen to catalyze new solutions to the world's most complex social and environmental challenges."
+The Foundation's vision is "an equitable and sustainable future for people and planet," and it pursues this by blending "bold ambition, transformational partnerships and business acumen to catalyse new solutions to the world's most complex social and environmental challenges."

 The Foundation operates under its own Board of Directors who define strategy, areas of focus, and activity.
-In 2016, it launched three Global Signature Programs: Natural Resource Governance, Environmental Resilience, and Education Equity.
+In 2016, it launched three Global Signature Programmes: Natural Resource Governance, Environmental Resilience, and Education Equity.
 As of October 2023, the Foundation was funding 38 projects across 65 countries.
 The Foundation takes an "investment approach," seeking to address root causes of systemic sustainability challenges rather than providing direct service delivery.

 Funding Priorities

-Grant Programs
+Grant Programmes

-Natural Resource Governance Program
+Natural Resource Governance Programme

 - Focus: Reducing corruption along the natural resource value chain through research and field work advancing transparency, accountability, and participation